hagax8/ugtm/README.md

 # uGTM: Generative Topographic Mapping with Python.

 Generative Topographic Maps (GTMs) are probabilistic Kohonen maps.
-They are used as dimensionality reduction algorithms (as t-SNE, LLE, etc).
+GTM is a dimensionality reduction algorithm (as t-SNE, LLE, etc).

 This is a python implementation of GTMs, using sklearn, d3 and numpy: I am debugging this right now, so it might not be optimal yet.